ttrefoni/DPHPT/README.md

 ```

 ### Check Progress of Tuning using Docker Logs
+To check the progress of your tuning process, you can use the Docker logs command.

 First connect to the Linux instance or instances in which the containers are hosted.